Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 Welcome to the website for the Environmental Impact Statement for authorizing changes to the Falcon launch program at Vandenberg Space Force Base.
 The purpose of this website is to share information with the public including key milestones and opportunities for engagement.

-The Department of the Air Force (DAF) is preparing an Environmental Impact Statement (EIS) to evaluate the potential environmental effects associated with:
+Pursuant to the National Environmental Policy Act (NEPA), the Department of the Air Force (DAF) prepared a Draft Environmental Impact Statement (EIS) to analyze the potential environmental effects associated with:

 • • The DAF’s authorization of the redevelopment of Space Launch Complex (SLC)-6 to support Falcon 9 and Falcon Heavy operations, including launch and landing at Vandenberg Space Force Base (VSFB);